Spectral invariance and maximality properties of the frequency spectrum of quantum neural networks: Abstract

 \section{Abstract}

-Quantum Neural Networks (QNNs) are a popular approach in Quantum Machine Learning due to their close connection to Variational Quantum Circuits, making them a promising candidate for practical applications on Noisy Intermediate-Scale Quantum (NISQ) devices.
-A QNN can be expressed as a finite Fourier series, where the set of frequencies is called the frequency spectrum.
-We analyse this frequency spectrum and prove, for a large class of models, various maximality results.
-Furthermore, we prove that under some mild conditions there exists a bijection between classes of models with the same area $A=RL$ that preserves the frequency spectrum, where $R$ denotes the number of qubits and $L$ the number of layers, which we consequently call spectral invariance under area-preserving transformations.
+{Quantum Neural Networks (QNNs) are a popular approach in Quantum Machine Learning.
+We analyze the frequency spectrum using Minkowski sums, which yields a compact algebraic description and permits explicit computation.
+Using this description, we prove several maximality results for broad classes of QNN architectures.
+Under some mild technical conditions we establish a bijection between classes of models with the same area $A:=R\cdot L$ that preserves the frequency spectrum, where $R$ denotes the number of qubits and $L$ the number of layers, which we consequently call spectral invariance under area-preserving transformations.
 With this we explain the symmetry in $R$ and $L$ in the results often observed in the literature and show that the maximal frequency spectrum depends only on the area $A=RL$ and not on the individual values of $R$ and $L$.
-Moreover, we extend existing results and specify the maximum possible frequency spectrum of a QNN with arbitrarily many layers as a function of the spectrum of its generators.
-If the generators of the QNN can be further decomposed into $2$-dimensional sub-generators, then this specification follows from elementary number-theoretical considerations.
-In the case of arbitrary dimensional generators, we extend existing results based on the so-called Golomb ruler and introduce a second novel approach based on a variation of the turnpike problem, which we call the relaxed turnpike problem.
+Moreover, we collect and extend existing results and specify the maximum possible frequency spectrum of a QNN with an arbitrary number of layers as a function of the spectrum of its generators.
+In the case of arbitrary dimensional generators, where our two introduced notions of maximality differ, we extend existing Golomb ruler based results and introduce a second novel approach based on a variation of the turnpike problem, which we call the relaxed turnpike problem.
+We clarify comprehensively how the generators of a QNN must be chosen in order to obtain a maximal frequency spectrum for a given area $A$, thereby contributing to a deeper theoretical understanding.
+However, our numerical experiments show that trainability depends not only on $A = RL$, but also on the choice of $(R,L)$, so that knowledge of the maximum frequency spectrum alone is not sufficient to ensure good trainability.
+While the maximality analysis limits the space of attainable frequency spectra and characterizing these spectra helps to understand the effect of the ansatz choice, it does not by itself provide sufficient criteria for ansatz selection, and further considerations are required. }